comit/sonoff-bridge/Sonoff-Touch.md

 The Sonoff Touch button is not connected to **GPIO0** and can hence not be used to bring the module into [Programming Mode](https://github.com/arendst/Sonoff-Tasmota/wiki/Hardware-Preparation#bringing-the-module-in-flash-mode).
 A connection between GPIO0 and GND needs to be made manually.
 GPIO0 can be found on the right side of the ESP8285 and is the second pin from the bottom, as can be seen on the pictures.

+**Note:** Even if you have the PSF-A85 chip inside instead of a default ESP-8285, the GPIO0 pin is in the same location.
+Pay attention to the corner of the chip with three unused solder contacts.
+That is where the external antenna connector is located in the images above.
+The PSF-A85 in the Sonoff Touch does not have the external antenna connector soldered on.

 ### Arduino IDE Modifications

 As the Sonoff Touch is based on the ESP8285 using Flash Mode DOUT you will have to make some changes to the [proposed](https://github.com/arendst/Sonoff-Tasmota/wiki/Prerequisite) Arduino IDE settings as follows: